JordanRodrigues021/Trinkets-and-Things/replit.md

 # Overview

-This is a 3D printing showcase and e-commerce website built with a modern full-stack architecture.
+This is a static 3D printing showcase website built with React and Vite for deployment on Netlify.
 The application displays 3D printed products across different categories (functional items, artistic pieces, and prototypes), allows users to browse and search products, and includes a contact form for inquiries.
 The site features a responsive design with smooth scrolling navigation, product filtering, and detailed product views through modals.
+All data is stored statically in the client-side code, making it completely serverless.

 # User Preferences